 Josh Lauer: Sales

 Josh was born and raised in Oregon City, Oregon.
-He was introduced to rifle hunting, as well as fishing in the Pacific Northwest by his Dad, when Josh was just 8 years old.
-Josh bought his first compound bow in 2006 to bow hunt elk with Chris.
-Just like John, Josh was hooked after the first season.
+He was introduced to rifle hunting, as well as fishing in the Pacific Northwest by his dad when Josh was just 8 years old.
+Josh bought his first compound bow in 2006 to hunt elk with Chris, and just like John, Josh was hooked after the first season.
 He now prefers archery hunting over any other due to it’s challenging tactics, close encounters with elk and of course the sound of bugling bulls.
-During the off-season Josh enjoys razor clamming, crabbing and fishing.
-He enjoys sharing the outdoors with his wife of 23 years and 2 kids.
-One attends Oregon State and and the other attends University of Oregon.
+During the off-season Josh enjoys razor clamming, crabbing and fishing for salmon, stealhead, trout or any fish that’ll bite a hook.
+He enjoys sharing the outdoors with his wife of 23 years and 2 kids; one attends Oregon State and and the other attends University of Oregon.
 Yes, their house is divided.

 Colton Bowers: Pro-Staff, Field Test